Trump's HHS pick faces calls for probe of stock trades

 “The fact that these trades were made and in many cases timed to achieve significant earnings or avoid losses would lead a reasonable person to question whether the transactions were triggered by insider knowledge,” Slaughter wrote, adding that she does not assume any violation took place.

 A 2012 law that Slaughter helped write — the STOCK Act — clarifies that federal laws against insider trading apply to members of Congress and staff, and requires lawmakers to make regular disclosures.
-Broadly speaking, insider trading involves acting on nonpublic information that a reasonable investor would consider important, Painter explained.
+Insider trading involves acting on nonpublic information that a reasonable investor would consider important.

 Records show that Price, an orthopedic surgeon-turned-lawmaker, has been an active trader in stocks.
 His purchases tend to involve major businesses across the economy, not only health care companies.
 They include financial companies, transportation firms and technology giants as well as pharmaceuticals and insurers.

 The consumer group requesting an SEC investigation — Public Citizen — focused heavily on Price’s purchase this summer of $50,000 to $100,000 in the stock of a little-known Australian drug development company.
-Innate Immunotherapeutics is trying to find a treatment for a severe, progressive form of multiple sclerosis.
+Innate Immunotherapeutics is trying to find a treatment for a severe form of multiple sclerosis.

-The company is listed and has its shares traded on the Australian Stock Exchange.
+The company is traded on the Australian Stock Exchange.
 In the U.S., the shares are traded in the over-the-counter market, as opposed to major exchanges like the New York Stock Exchange or the Nasdaq Stock Market.
 One of its directors and a major shareholder is Rep. Chris Collins, R-N.Y., who is helping with Trump’s transition.

 Records show that Collins bought 4 million shares of Innate Immunotherapeutics on Aug.
 29. Two days later, Price purchased shares worth $50,000 to $100,000.
 At the time, the company’s stock was trading for about 30 cents a share; it’s now closer to 90 cents.